dzzh/RIBs-wiki/iOS-Tutorial-4.md

 ## Implement the workflow

 Let's implement the workflow in the `Promo` folder.
 We are assuming the promotion feature is the one that provides this workflow.
 Let's declare the `Root` scope actionable item we need in order to launch a game.
 For the `Root` scope, we need to wait until the players log in.
-In order to do that, we simply modify the `RootActionableItem` protocol in the `ActionableItemsCore` module:
+In order to do that, we simply modify the `RootActionableItem` protocol:

 ```swift
 public protocol RootActionableItem: class {